50 YEARS OF DEADLY!

 Will Austin is a proud Peek Woorroong Keerraay Woorroong First Nations Man and Founding CEO of Yarn Bark.

-A certified Trauma Informed Coach and highly experienced facilitator, Will has spent the past decade delivering transformative programs, workshops, keynotes and trainings across community, organisational and corporate settings nationwide.
+A certified Trauma Informed Coach and highly experienced facilitator, Will has spent more than a decade delivering transformative programs, workshops, keynotes and cultural engagement experiences across community, organisational and corporate settings nationwide.

-As the son of a Stolen Generations Survivor, Will’s work is deeply driven by a commitment to healing, truth-telling, cultural revitalisation and creating spaces for people to connect to the essence and heartbeat of First Nations Culture, Community and Ways of Being.
+As the son of a Stolen Generations Survivor, Will’s work is deeply shaped by a commitment to healing, truth-telling, cultural revitalisation and creating spaces for people to connect more deeply to the essence and heartbeat of First Nations Culture, Community and Ways of Being.

 INDIVIDUAL ACCESS